My Montecito: Kendall Conrad

 What about outside: Any hikes you love?

-The best hike in Montecito is to Tangerine Falls in the Douglas Family Preserve.
+The best spot to hike in Montecito is the Douglas Family Preserve.
 You walk in a eucalyptus grove and along the edge of a cliff.
 In winter, you can see monarch butterflies, too.
 It’s spectacular.